sjbreen/DifferentialEvolution/README.md

 # DifferentialEvolution
 This is a Differential Evolution (DE) program written in Matlab.
 DE is an optimization routine that creates candidate models according to an evolutionary equation.
-It is useful for discontinuous optimization problems where gradient-based methods like Gauss-Newton will fail.
-The matlab script DEexample.m solves a simple sample problem based on projectile motion.
+It is useful for discontinuous optimization problems where gradient-based methods like Gauss-Newton can fail.
+The matlab script DEexample.m solves a straightforward sample problem based on projectile motion.
 It creates a projectile curve and then finds its way back to the correct acceleration, initial velocity, and initial height from random starting guesses.